French for BLACK.

 TOUGH characters, CYNICISM, FATALISM, and MORAL AMBIGUITY.

-Noir has always been a favorite of mine perhaps for it’s atmosphere, images, voice, and intent.
+NOIR has always been a favorite of mine for its atmosphere, images, voice, and intent.
 No happy endings.
 I’m addicted to fiction that explores the dark side of human nature, not only on an individual level, but also on a societal and political level.
-Noir tends to resurge during dark times—post war, McCarthy era, Vietnam, and the present.
+Noir tends to resurge during dark times—post WWII, McCarthy era, Vietnam, and the present for example.

-Visually and imagistic, noir is usually saturated in a dark and stormy atmosphere, perhaps even claustrophobic or sweltering.
-It started out urban, but has spread to rural and desolate.
+Visually, noir is usually saturated in a dark and stormy atmosphere, perhaps even claustrophobic or sweltering.
+It started out urban, but has spread to the rural and desolate areas of American.
 The story presents a mystery with twists and turns that should cause the reader to question what is right and what is wrong.

-To learn more about noir, check out a fun conversation I had with Wendy Kendall and Julie Cooper on “Kendall and Cooper Talk Mysteries with Valerie J. Brooks” podcast.
+To learn more about NOIR, check out a conversation I had with Wendy Kendall and Julie Cooper on the “Kendall and Cooper Talk Mysteries with Valerie J. Brooks” podcast.